Part Two

 When I asked whether the books should stay with the family, she said that giving them to me felt like one small way to show her gratitude.

-“Well then, I’d be honoured,” I responded.
+“Well then, I’d be glad to,” I responded.

 When I returned to Canada that summer, I brought Mr. Blade’s books with me.
 Published in the 1880s, The Illustrated Dictionary of Gardening – An Encyclopedia of Horticulture was probably the key reference he turned to throughout his working life.